 Our general approach towards all our suppliers is that we act responsibly and expect the same from our partners.
-If needed, we support them in their efforts to assume their responsibilities.
 Based on a risk evaluation of our suppliers, we conduct sustainability risk assessments by means of independent auditors or service providers.
-Whenever we become aware of violations, we urge to end these.
-Where appropriate, we support our partners, civil society, or cross-industry initiatives for tackling related challenges together, on a broader basis of stakeholders.
+Whenever we become aware of violations, we urge our suppliers to address and end these.
+Where indicated, we support our partners, civil society, or cross-industry initiatives to commonly address challenges.
 In other cases, we explore business alternatives and reserve the right to terminate business relations.

 In August 2012, there was a strike at Lonmin platinum operations in Marikana, South Africa.
-An escalation of tensions culminated in violent confrontations between mineworkers and armed South African police.
-This violence led to the deaths of 44 people over the course of one week.
+An escalation of tensions culminated in violent confrontations between mine workers and armed South African policemen.
+44 people died over the course of one week.

 After having intensively assessed the causes of the incident on their side, Lonmin changed their leadership team, implemented lessons learned and started activities to get to the roots of the problem.
 Lonmin set up a fund to support the families and children of the deceased mine workers, whose schooling was from then on taken care of by Lonmin.

 In 2019, Lonmin was acquired by Sibanye-Stillwater – a group with no prior affiliation with Lonmin.
 As the new owner, Sibanye-Stillwater immediately addressed the legacy of Marikana and assessed ways to respond, not only to victims’ families’ situations but also to those of the Marikana communities more broadly.

 Merger with Sibanye-Stillwater in 2019

 The Sibanye-Stillwater-Lonmin merger was completed in 2019.
 With the merger, Sibanye-Stillwater had become one of the world’s leading producers of platinum group metals (PGM).